AriaSalvatrice/AriaModules/README.md

 Here comes yet another gimmick module challenging you to integrate its bizarre ideas to your song instead.

 **Darius** is a 8-step sequencer where each node branches into two possible paths, creating repeating patterns that start similarly and resolve differently.
+Takes a whole 32hp of space to fit all its knobs.

 To get started, patch in a clock, randomize the CV, and patch the main output.